bimawa/netmonrs/README.md

 # NetMonRS

-NetMonRS is a real-time network connection monitor for Linux systems, written in Rust.
+NetMonRS is a real-time network connection monitor for *nix systems, written in Rust.
 It provides a terminal-based interface to track active network connections and connection history for a specified process.

 ## Features